 TCVM for Vet Techs

-Payment is due 30 days before the course start date.
+Payment is due 30 days before the start date of each session or course.